vermiceli/nes-contra-us/docs/Graphics Documentation.md

       * 0 = in front of background; 1 = behind background
     * Bits 1 and 0 (`.... ..xx`) specify the palette code
       * These bits specify the palette to use for the sprite
-  * Byte 3 specifies the x position of the tile relative to where the sprite is placed on the screen.
+  * Byte 3 specifies the X position of the tile relative to where the sprite is placed on the screen.
 This can be negative.

 When the first byte of the sprite code is #$fe, the sprite is a "small" sprite.
-Small sprites are composed of #$3 bytes, including the #$fe byte.
+Small sprites are composed of #$03 bytes, including the #$fe byte.
 Small sprites always have their X position shifted left by #$04 and their Y position shifted up by #$08.

   * Byte 0 is #$fe and signifies the sprite is a small sprite
   * Byte 1 specifies the tile number